Abu Dhabi tenancy law and tenancy rights

 - Receive a date for the first case session

 If you need to file a dispute claim, contact Abu Dhabi RDSC on 800 2353.
-The Abu Dhabi Rent Dispute Settlement Committee is located on Defence Street (opposite Algfah Hotel), near Marriage Fund.
+The Abu Dhabi Rent Dispute Settlement Committee is located on 16, Al Nawfal Street, Al Rawdah.
 There is another branch in Al Ain, located inside Al Ain Court.

 Key Takeaways